ashwathram/dffrnt-airgapped-ai-assistant/README.md

 The system runs **completely offline** on dedicated hardware.
 Embeddings and text generation are served by a local **Ollama** instance; vectors are stored in a local **Qdrant** instance.
 No data leaves the machine.

+**Models** (served locally by Ollama):

+- **Embeddings:** `bge-m3` — 1024-dimensional vectors, cosine similarity (no task prefixes).
+- **LLM:** the `qwen3` family — `qwen3:4b` (lightweight, the offline-bundle default) or `qwen3:30b-a3b` (high-capacity MoE, used in development).
+The model is set by `llm_model` in `config.toml`; nothing else needs to change.

 ---

 ## Key Features

 - Fully air-gapped deployment (no internet required after setup)
 - Retrieval-Augmented Generation (RAG) for accurate, source-grounded answers
-- Single conversational web UI with a document library and upload flow
+- Single conversational web UI: streaming answers, an optional reasoning trace, a document library, and an upload flow
+- Inline **`[n]` citations** that are clickable — clicking one scrolls to and highlights the cited source; cited sources are listed first, with retrieved-but-unused ones collapsed into a dimmed group below
+- Tag-based **scoping** to focus retrieval on a chosen subset of documents, plus saved conversations
-- Document ingestion for **PDF, DOCX, PPTX, XLSX, CSV, TXT, Markdown**
-- One ingestion pipeline shared by the web upload and the batch CLI
+- Document ingestion for **PDF, DOCX, PPTX, XLSX, CSV, TXT, Markdown**, with one pipeline shared by the web upload and the batch CLI
-- Source attribution and prompt-injection-resistant system prompt
+- Source attribution and a prompt-injection-resistant system prompt that refuses when the documents don't support an answer
+- Generation tuned for RAG: an explicit `num_ctx` so long prompts are never silently truncated, plus a relevance cut (`score_margin`) that drops weak chunks before they reach the prompt
+- A reproducible **evaluation harness** ([eval/](eval/)) for tuning retrieval and scoring answer quality
 - Standard-library-only LLM client (no heavy ML frameworks to ship)

 ---